cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

 Windows task bar will adapted accordingly.

-After creating the setups they have been scanned locally with the antivirus products from Symntac and Avira, and remotely at virustotal.com:
+After creating the setups they have been scanned locally with the antivirus products from Symantec and Avira, and remotely at virustotal.com:
 There only 2/50 scanners wrote complaints.
 These came from two exotic products called Bkav (HW32.Packed.B5F3) and Qihoo-360 (HEUR/QVM20.1.0000.Malware.Gen).
 We consider these two warnings as false-positives.